Built ca 1827 by Jonathan Dow.

 Jonathan Dow was variously a mariner and/or a merchant depending on the date of the document you’re looking at.
 Adams Directory of Portland for 1823 lists him as a merchant living at Patten’s Hotel.
 It’s this date plus a series of deeds from 1826 & 27 that suggest the build date of 1827.

 Regardless of actual age, it is a true survivor and one of Portland’s few ‘old style’ structures remaining.
-It’s a fairly large building for it’s period.
+It’s a fairly large building for its period.
 With an expansive gable on the Brackett Street side.
-The Neal Street or main facade is severe in in it’s simplicity.
-The proportions are in keeping with the coming Greek Revival style but the complete lack of detail and extremely narrow frieze belie earlier, more post colonial, inspiration.
+The Neal Street or main facade is severe in its simplicity.
+The proportions are in keeping with the coming Greek Revival style but the complete lack of detail and extremely narrow frieze belie earlier, more post-colonial, inspiration.

 On an interesting note, the 1924 tax roles have the house at 155 Neal Street as seen in the photo.
 Current tax records have the house at 277 Brackett Street hence the post title.